nr-b/bandwidth-monitor/README.md

 - **GeoIP** is optional — without MMDB files, country/ASN columns are simply hidden
 - **NAT tab** requires `CAP_NET_ADMIN` (or root) for netlink access to the conntrack table; enable `nf_conntrack_acct=1` for per-flow byte counters
 - **DNS and WiFi** tabs only appear when their respective integrations are configured
+- **Speed test** runs from the router, not the client — useful for testing WAN throughput independent of local WiFi
+- **Traceroute** (Debug tab) requires `CAP_NET_RAW` for raw ICMP sockets; the DNS check and resolver leak test work without special permissions
 - All assets are embedded in the binary — single-file deployment, no runtime dependencies